turboMaCk/glue/README.md

 ```

 > As you can see `view` is now taking an extra argument - function from `Msg` to parent's `msg`.
-> In practice it's usually a good to use record with functions called `Config msg` which will be much more extensible.*
+> In practice it's usually good to use record with functions called `Config msg` which will be much more extensible.*

 Now we need to change `Glue` type definition in parent module to reflect the new API of `Counter`: